RalfMackenbach/PyG/README.md

-# PyGIST
+# PyG
-Some packages which handle parsing and processing of GIST files so that it is much more pythonic and easy to work with.
+Some packages which handle parsing and processing of GIST/GENE files so that it is much more pythonic and easy to work with.

-GIST_functions:
+Functions:

--- The sim object
+-- The GIST sim object

-If one has a GIST txt file ready, simply invoke GIST_functions("GIST.txt") to create an instance of a GIST sim object.
+If one has a GIST txt file ready, simply invoke G_functions.gist_sim("GIST.txt") to create an instance of a GIST class.
 Various attributes are added.
-Please do

-  help(GIST_functions.sim)
+Documentation included via:

+  help(GIST_functions.gist_sim())

+-- The GENE nrg object

+If one has a nrg txt file ready, simply invoke G_functions.GENE_nrg("GIST.txt") to create an instance of a nrg class.
-to see what attributes are defined.
+Various attributes are added.
+Documentation included via:

+  help(GIST_functions.GENE_nrg())